RoddiPotter/cicstart/README.md

 > This service isolates the researcher from the complexities and details of differing network protocols,
 > authentication, and file locations on the remote data servers.
 This component also caches data for improved network efficiency and
 > allows for arbitrary mapping of external keys to the file's MD5 hash.
 The arbitrary mapping of keys to file hashes eliminates duplicate file
 > data in the cache and provides unlimited vectors for users to organize and recall data files.
+[More details](//github.com/roddipotter/cicstart/wiki/File)
 ### API Documentation
 > [Cache](http://208.75.74.81/cicstart/docs/?input_baseUrl=http://208.75.74.81/cicstart/api/api-docs.json#!/cache)